LydByDissing/stroem/docs/source/index.rst

 License
 #######

-This project is licenced under the ::ref:`Creative Commons ShareAlike 4.0 license <license>`.
+This project is licenced under the :ref:`Creative Commons ShareAlike 4.0 license <license>`.